 Example of cost depletion:

-Landowner Hofstetter recently inherited 400 acres of property from his father.
-Upon his father's death, the value of the land stepped up to its fair market value of $2,500 per acre.
-The total value of the land is $1,000,000.
-He had heard of the Marcellus Shale boom from his cousins in Pennsylvania so he allocated a portion of the land's basis to the mineral rights.
-He establishes a basis in the mineral rights of his royalty interest to be $80,000.
+Landowner Buxton recently inherited 400 acres of property from his father.
+Upon his father's death, the value of the land received a stepped-up basis to its fair market value of $4,000 per acre.
+The total value of the land is $1,600,000.
+Due to recent increase of oil and gas drilling in Ohio, he allocated a portion of the land's basis to the mineral rights.
+He establishes a basis in the mineral rights to be $80,000.
 Through a geological survey, it was determined there is 4,000 million cubic feet (Mmcf) of natural gas reserves.
 In the first year, the well produced 400 Mmcf.

 Percentage depletion method